-William had partaken of the apple and for a day he had been cast out but his life quickly resumed its trajectory.
+William partook of the apple and for a day he was cast out but his life quickly resumed its trajectory.
 His brain really did work in that way.
 His religion offered him simplicity otherwise absent from his life.
 The episode with Maya was a test he failed.
-But his God gave him the chance to be restored and he would not be forsaken.
+But his God gave him the chance to be restored and He would not be forsaken.
 On the following Saturday, he thought again of Maya Yang.
-He had been cruel to her.
+He was cruel to her.
 He did not intend it but that is what it was.
 He used her.
 He fucked her.
 He discarded her and in his darker moments he tried to think of her as a whore but he knew she was not.
 He sinned against God, he sinned against his wife, and he sinned against Maya Yang.
 His God forgave him.
 Maya Yang never would.
 He had to call his wife.

 Kate’s phone read “William.”
 It was early on Sunday afternoon, just over a week after Suzanne’s wedding.
-She was relishing memories of it as she sat on the sofa in her apartment reading “Pride and Prejudice.”
+She was relishing memories of it as she sat on the sofa in her apartment reading “Persuasion.”
 She was staring at her phone.
-She let it ring four times before answering with a cold “Yes.”
+It rang four times before answering with a cold “Yes.”

 “Kate, it’s me.”

 He expected coldness.
 Hearing it chilled him.